CrunchyData/crunchy-katacoda/postgresql-devel/basics/import/finish.md

-[pgloader](https://pgloader.io/) is an example of a data migration tool that supports database migrations to PostgreSQL from other DBMS's like MySQL, as well as file formats other than flat files such as CSV.
+[pgloader](https://pgloader.io/) is an example of a data migration tool that supports database migrations to PostgreSQL from other DBMS's like MySQL, as well as other file formats in addition to flat files like CSV.